 Sleep apnea can be split into three categories.
 The most common is called obstructive sleep apnea (OSA), and occurs due to a physical blockage, usually the collapsing of the soft tissue in the back of the throat.
 Less common is central sleep apnea (CSA), in which breathing stops because the muscles involved don’t receive the proper signal from the brain.
 And some people suffer from “mixed” or “complex” sleep apnea, which is a combination of OSA and CSA.

 Here at the Greensboro office of Dr. Sandra Fuller, we provide treatment for patients with obstructive sleep apnea.
 Dr. Fuller completed a dental sleep medicine residency at Tufts University School of Dental Medicine and regularly participates in in the Spencer Study Club to keep updated and to study the latest in dental sleep medicine.
-She is also a member of the American Board of Dental Sleep Medicine.
+She is also an American Board of Dental Sleep Medicine Diplomate (ABDSM) and is a part of the American Academy of Dental Sleep Medicine.